Infection Control Statement

 Where possible all decorating, renewals and repairs will be made in line with infection control guidelines;

 - Where planned renewals of fixtures such as sinks and taps will ensure compliant items are installed where they are not currently at full specification.

-- The seating in the clinical rooms have recently been replaced to ensure they are in good repair and of wipe able materials.
-All New build furniture has been purchased with infection control in mind.
+- The seating in the clinical rooms have been replaced (2016) to ensure they are in good repair and of wipe able materials and all rooms are hard flooring as of June 2019.

 Policies relating to Infection Prevention and Control are stored on the shared drive.
 These are reviewed and updated annually as appropriate and amended in line with new Covid-19 guidance and amended on an on-going basis as current advice changes.

-It is the responsibility of each individual to be familiar with this statement and their roles and responsibilities under this.
+It is the responsibility of each individual to be familiar with this Statement and their roles & responsibilities under this.
 It is also the responsibility of the practice manager to ensure staff are familiar with the contents to Increase awareness of Infection Control issues amongst staff and clients Help motivate colleagues to improve practice.

-An isolation room is available for patients who are thought to be contagious rather than using the main waiting room.
 Patients known to have MRSA will be treated at the end of a nurse clinic list so that the room can be appropriately cleaned after the consultation.
 There have been no reported cases of MRSA acquired in the Practice.
 Ongoing cases of Covid-19 are being reported from external sources.

 Responsibility for Review

-The practice manager and IC lead nurse are responsible for reviewing the Statement
+The Practice Manager & IC Lead Nurse are responsible for reviewing the Statement.